Ais kacang is a type of ice shaved dessert. It is commonly known as Ais Batu Campur (ABC).

-It is ice cube is mixed with a variety of ingredients such as rose syrups, palm sugar syrup, red beans, sweet corns and cendol.
+Ice shaved dessert mixed with various ingredients such as rose syrups, palm sugar syrup, red beans, sweet corn and cendol.
 To complete it they add evaporated milk.

-According to her, raised in Singapore in the early 1960s she will grab Ais Batu Kepal as her go-to dessert whenever it is hot.
+I remember, raised in Singapore in the early 1960s I will grab Ais Batu Kepal as my go-to dessert whenever it is hot.

-Ais Batu Kepal or ice balls are a combination of ice that is grated and shaped round like a ball which is then placed in some flavours and pricked with a handle stick.
+Ais Batu Kepal or ice balls are a combination of grated ice shaped round like a ball which is then placed in some flavours and pricked with a handle stick.

 To make the Ais Batu Kepal it is using the same machine as Ais Kacang.
 However, the way the served to customers are different.

 How the ais kacang is made